 Why You Should Consider Earning More Money Instead of Cutting Costs

 Now, what if you tried to do the same thing by cutting costs?
 First, could you even do it with your fixed expenses?
-If yes, could you do it without spending an hour a day at it (think cutting coupons, prepping food, grocery shopping, etc.)?
-If still yes, would you be as happy?
+If yes, could you do it without spending an hour per day at it (think cutting coupons, preparing food, grocery shopping, etc.)?
+If yes is still the answer, would you be as happy?

-For me, making more is much more appealing that cutting more.
-I think it's easier as well…
+For me, making more is much more appealing than cutting more.
+I think it's easier as well.

 Like I said earlier, I would be lying to you if I didn't highlight the costs associated with earning more money.
 Both cutting expenses and earning more have consequences, and here are some of the things that you should consider if you want to earn more money.

 Don't think that cutting costs avoids this either.
-There will be a shared family sacrifice with spending less – it might mean cooking at home, or less extracurricular activities.
-Less entertainment, like going to the movies.
+There will be a shared family sacrifice with spending less — it might mean cooking at home, or fewer extracurricular activities.
+It might mean less entertainment, like going to the movies.
 It might also mean more time devoted to finding and clipping coupons, and going to the grocery store to buy the supplies to eat at home.

 Network and Support

 The truth is, as an average, living in certain cities will boost your income.
-New York, Washington DC, Boston, Chicago, Minneapolis, Dallas, Houston, Seattle, San Francisco, Los Angeles, San Diego all come to mind.
-What set's these cities apart from the rest of the country – lots of jobs and lots of employers.
+New York, Washington DC, Boston, Chicago, Minneapolis, Dallas, Houston, Seattle, San Francisco, Los Angeles, and San Diego all come to mind.
+What sets these cities apart from the rest of the country?
+Lots of jobs and lots of employers.

 It's a Choice of Priorities

-So, to break it down, the real trust about earning more money is that it's a choice of priorities.
+So, to break it down, the truth about earning more money is that it's a choice of priorities.

 A reader reached out telling me why she couldn't start investing: